portalpayments/portalwallet/CODING_GUIDELINES.md

 **Just use CSS grid**.
 There's no point bothering with margins, overflow, clear: both etc. Just use grid.

-**There's no need to use margins.** `div`s are configured tp display as grid by default in our CSS.
-If you want more space between items, increase the `pad`ding.
+**There's no need to use margins.** `div`s are configured to display as grid by default in our CSS.
+If you want more space between items, increase the `gap` value.